Manoui/website/index.md

 ## Take your bets!

 Now it is your turn to take guesses on what makes the fame of a quote by selecting some parameters and seeing their distribution across famous and ‘non-famous’ quotes.
 You can see parameters at the speakers level, as well as at the quote level.
 Indeed, using [TextBlob](https://pypi.org/project/textblob/0.9.0/) a natural language processing (NLP) library we defined the polarity and subjectivity of a quote.
 Polarity scores were calculated on the quotes and range from -1 (negative) to 1 (positive), with 0 representing neutral quotes.
-Subjectivity scores range from 0 to 1 and we consider subjective quotes with a score above 0.5.
+Subjectivity scores range from 0 to 1 and we consider subjective quotes with a score above 0.5 (subjective quotes express an opinion or feeling as opposed to factual quotes).
-So, which individual features do you predict can differentiate famous from non-famous quotes?
+So, which individual features do you predict can differentiate famous from non-famous quotes? (more info about the features under the figure)

 {% include proportion_features_famous_nonfamous.html %}

+The jobs are defined as followed:
+* POLITICS: 'POLITICIAN', 'JUDGE', 'LAWYER', 'SOCIAL ACTIVIST' etc
+* NEGATIVE_CONNOTATION_JOB:'PORNOGRAPHIC ACTOR', 'MAFIOSO', 'POKER PLAYER', 'EXTREMIST' etc
+* MEDIA_ARTS: 'COMEDIAN', 'SINGER', 'PRESENTER' etc
+* MEDIA_SCIENCE: 'INVENTOR', 'ASTRONAUT' etc (such as Elon Musk)
+* ARTS: 'PHOTOGRAPHER', 'FILM DIRECTOR', 'PAINTER' etc
+* SPORTS: 'ATHLETES', 'SOCCER PLAYER', 'COACH' etc
+* SCIENCES: 'PHYSICIAN', 'CHEMIST' etc

 Also, you may want to consider combining some features.
 What do you observe ?

 {% include gender_occupation.html %}

+We see that for both genders politicians are the most represented in the famous quotes.
+But we can see that there is a higher proportion of women in MEDIA_ARTS who are quoted than men.
+We can observe the inverse effect for SPORTS, where men quotes are more represented.
+In general, non-famous quotes have a better coverage of all topics whereas famous quotes are centered around politics, media arts and sports.

-Perhaps you are wondering, what are the quotes about?
+Perhaps you are wondering, what are these quotes about?
+Maybe that's what makes them famous!
 Let's take a look into the topic distribution over famous and non-famous quotes.
 Would you expect a difference in topics between famous and non-famous quotes?
 If yes which topics would be more or less prominent?

 {% include topic_timeseries.html %}

 You may have already guessed that most famous quotations over time are related to justice and politics.
-Whereas arts and environment are a bit less likely (maybe consequence of a certain climatosceptic presisdent...?).
-Quotes were tagged using [Empath](https://arxiv.org/pdf/1602.06979.pdf), a tool that can generate and validate new lexical categories on demand from a small set of words, which were manually defined.
+Whereas arts and environment are a bit less likely (maybe consequence of a certain climatosceptic president...?).
+Quotes were tagged using [Empath](https://arxiv.org/pdf/1602.06979.pdf) and generating manually lexical fields for topics.

 {% include topic_analysis.html %}

 Both types of quotes have a high percentage of quotes related to justice.
 Sports represents 21% of non-famous quotes, whereas it only makes up for 4.73% of famous quotes seems.
 Politics is in contrast twice much more present in famous quotes compared to non-famous.

-It is also interesting the distribution of topics among famous speakers, we took a look at the quotes from Trump and Pope Francis:
+It is also fun to see the distribution of topics among famous speakers, let's take a look at the quotes from Trump and Pope Francis:

 {% include topic_analysis_DT_PF.html %}